 Our push-to-connect tee fittings install in minutes on the air line feeding your air suspension and transmits weight to the Blue Ink Tech App using wireless Bluetooth.

 BIT Air Scale works for dedicated trucks or drop-and-hook fleets.
-Drivers can access Air Scale data for any trailer in the fleet with a simple Load Out switch.
+Drivers can access BIT Air Scale data for any truck and trailer in the fleet with a simple load out switch in the BIT app.

 See the current status of your fleet from your computer.

 BIT Air Scale is the most affordable way to get your vheicle's weight on the market.
 With a short call we will go over:

 Typically you will need two sensors, one for each leveling valve.
 One on the truck and one on the trailer.

 Call our sales team at 304-840-0142 to discuss a custom BIT Full Service plan for your vehicle.
 We can work with any setup.